 Photographed by Kimberly Frost.
-Wylie Jones, try Guitar, view 31; Sam Krivanec, find Bass, 33; Mike Sheroshick, Drums, 26; Jake Larson (The Mayor), Percussion, 32; Tim Reardon, Vocals/Keys; Gordon; Joshua Dowell
+Wylie Jones, Guitar, 31; Sam Krivanec, Bass, 33; Mike Sheroshick, Drums, 26; Jake Larson (The Mayor), Percussion, 32; Tim Reardon, Vocals/Keys; Gordon; Joshua Dowell

 Richmond band Antero will open for Culture at Toad’s Place, at the “Reggae Party,” Sep.
 6. Although Wylie Jones is the only Richmond-native in the band, there’s no denying Antero is a hometown favorite.

 Originally part of Richmond Dub Collective, Sam Krivanec (bass), Mike Sheroshick (drums), and Jake (percussion) have been together since early 2000.
 Guitar player and vocalist Wylie Jones, 31, joined in 2003.
 With band mates Tim Reardon, Joshua Dowell, and Gordon, Antero have opened up for a host of reggae heavyweights.
 Their set is almost entirely original, although they pay respect to their influences with some covers.

 Wylie – It’s the best music in the world.
 For me, I just feel it more than any other music.
 I grew up listening to Led Zeppelin, Metallica, Pink Floyd, and the Misfits, all kinds of stuff.
 I guess when I was 16, I heard Bob for the first time.

 Mike – I had a couple buddies who listened to it when I was 11 or 12.
 I hadn’t really picked up on it but a lot of my friend’s older brothers listened to it, and I eventually picked up on it when I was about 15 and just fell in love with it.
 It’s just uplifting, positive music.
 There’s always a good message in it.
 It doesn’t make anybody mad.
 It’s just good music and the bass line rocks it.